OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 2.8 Automate Key Rotation

 Key rotation is a challenging process when implemented manually, and can lead to mistakes.
-It is therefor highly recommended to automate the rotation of keys.
+It is therefor highly recommended to automate the rotation of keys or at least ensure that the process is sufficiently supported by IT.

-### 2.9 Restore and Backup
+### 2.9 Downtime, Break-glass, Backup and Restore

-Consideration must be made for the possibility that the central secrets management service could become unavailable, perhaps due to scheduled down-time for maintenance - in which case it could be impossible to retrieve the credentials required to restore the service if they were not previously acquired.
-Furthermore should the system become unavailable due to other reasons, emergency break-glass processes should be implemented to restore the service.
+Consideration must be made for the possibility that a secrets management service could become unavailable.
+This could be due to various reasons, such as scheduled down-time for maintenance.
+In that case it could be impossible to retrieve the credentials required to restore the service if they were not previously acquired.
+This means that possible downtime windows need to be chosen carefully based on earlier metrics and/or audit-logs.
+You can best give short downtime to the system at a time when its secrets are often not updated and/or retrieved.

+Next, the backup and restore procedures of the system should be regularely tested, and audited for their security.
+A few requirements regarding backup & restore.
+Ensure that:

+- An automated backup procedure is in place and executed periodically; the frequency of the backup/snapshot should be based on the amount of secrets, and their lifecycle;
+- Restore procedures are tested frequently, in order to guarantee that the backups are intact.
+- Backups are encrypted on a secure storage with reduced access rights.
+The backup location should be monitored for (unauthorized) access and administrative actions.

-Emergency break-glass credentials therefore should be regularly backed up in a secure fashion, and tested routinely to verify they work.
+LAst, should the system become unavailable due to other reasons than normal maintenance, emergency break-glass processes should be implemented to restore the service.
+Emergency break-glass credentials therefore should be regularly backed up in a secure fashion in a secondary secrets management system, and tested routinely to verify they work.

 ### 2.10 Policies